 Puppy Reservation / Pricing

 A deposit of $500 is required to hold a puppy until they are ready for their new homes.
-Price is $1000 for F1 Labradoodle pups.
-We accept payment in the form of cash, check, postal money orders, and wire transfers.
+We accept payment in the form of cash, local check, postal money order, VENMO and wire transfers.
 We will not take checks as a final payment unless there will be enough time for them to clear.
 Deposits are non-refundable.
 Please do not ask.

-Families needing to board their puppy at Mountain Family after nine weeks of age will be charged an additional fee.
+Families needing to board their puppy at Mountain Family after nine weeks of age may be charged an additional fee.

 Puppies are sold on a spay/neuter contract.
 Breeding rights are available to approved breeders for an additional cost.
 Breeding requests must be made at the initial contact and time of purchase.
 Just let us know in your puppy application if you would like us to consider breeding rights for your puppy.